 As with other survey sites, to sign up with Prolific you provide some basic details to obtain a login.

-I completed a considerable number of these questions (around 70, from a quick count), but there remain dozens more available to me.
-If I had lots of time, I’d be tempted to complete more, and see if it had a notable effect on the number of surveys available to me.
-As and when I do, I’ll update this review if it makes any noticeable difference to my results.
+I completed a considerable number of these questions when I signed up to Prolific (around 70, from a quick count), but there remain dozens more available to me.
+One day I may find myself tempted to complete more, to see if it has a notable effect on the number of surveys available to me.
+As and when I do, I’ll update this Prolific Surveys review.

 Prolific Surveys: Rates and Payments